DaxStudio/DaxStudio/docs/_documentation/features/connection-dialog.md

 The dialog box only presents connection options that are currently valid.

 ## Connect to PowerPivot
 This option is only available when DAX Studio is launched from the Add-ins ribbon in Excel.
-If you lauch DAX Studio outside of excel it cannot connect to PowerPivot
+If you launch DAX Studio outside of excel it cannot connect to PowerPivot

 ![](ConnectPowerPivot.png)